d3/d3-selection/README.md

 * The Selection class now extends Object, not Array, obviating the need for [prototype injection](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/#wrappers_prototype_chain_injection) (and [direct property injection](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/#wrappers_direct_property_injection) on runtimes that do not support `__proto__`).
 See [#2191](https://github.com/mbostock/d3/issues/2191).

 * Selections are now truly hierarchical!
 Rather than always being a nested array, selections now have arbitrary depth.
-As a result, accessor functions such as those accepted by selection.attr and selection.style can now use parent data (and index) if desired.
+Accessor functions such as those accepted by selection.attr and selection.style can now use parent data (and index) if desired.

 * The selection.data method, when called with arguments, now modifies the current selection to be the update selection, rather than returning a new selection.
 Likewise, the enter and exit selections are lazily constructed and modified in-place.
 See [#2402](https://github.com/mbostock/d3/issues/2402).